 Do Not Forget to Take Care of Yourself: Addiction does not happen in a vacuum; entire families are impacted.
 Attend a support group or see a therapist in order to keep yourself mentally and emotionally healthy.

 Tour Our Atlanta Treatment Center

 The first step in drug addiction treatment involves going to a detoxification program.
 Most people stay around five to ten days and receive medical and psychological support to help reduce or eliminate drug or alcohol withdrawal symptoms.
 The next step may include a residential program or outpatient care.
 Outpatient programs include options like partial hospitalization and intensive outpatient care.

 Many treatment facilities offer virtual IOP now, making it easy to get healthy while attending sessions from home.
 For others, staying in a sober living home while learning to recover fits the bill.

 Drug addiction is also known as a substance use disorder, which is classified as a medical condition.
 Because of this, most insurance companies offer coverage for treatment for drug addiction.
 Learning how to deal with a drug addict daughter can include helping get her into treatment covered by her insurance or that of her parents.

 The first step involves contacting the insurance company and finding out what options they offer.
 Many cover a variety of treatment choices, including detox, residential care, outpatient programs, and more.
 Parents can sit down with their daughter and help her understand what options exist and how to get started on treatment.
-Parents should make sure they receive prior approval from the insurance company before their daughter begins treatment.
+Parents should make sure they conduct an insurance verification before treatment.